This Saturday, Merlin and I will drive to St. Louis to meet his new “parents.”

 • He eats twice a day, morning and evening.

-Page 2 of 2 - • Merlin seems uncomfortable sitting and it would stand to reason that would hurt.
+• Merlin seems uncomfortable sitting and it would stand to reason that would hurt.
 We are not sure how he manages to sit at all, since his hips do not bend.
 If he plays too hard and is hurting, you will notice him carrying one leg or the other.
 His right leg seems to be the stronger one and because of crooked little backside, his right leg hits the ground before his left.
 Consequently, he may need pain medication with his evening meal.
 Merlin is so resilient, joy-filled, and accustomed to living with pain, that it will be up to you to watch for cues that he might be hurting.

 • He thinks his job is to herd anything that is running!